 Welcome to the fight against blood cancers.
 Your pharmacy’s participation in the NCPA Foundation’s Bone Marrow Donor Drive is a step in the right direction to increase the national bone marrow registry and ultimately, to save lives.

-The need for blood marrow donors was brought to the attention of the NCPA Foundation through independent pharmacy owner David Wilcox from Fresno, California.
+The need for bone marrow and stem cell donors was brought to the attention of the NCPA Foundation through independent pharmacy owner David Wilcox from Fresno, California.
 David’s adopted son, Javier, was diagnosed with leukemia but, because of his ethnicity, it has been difficult for Javier to find a match—there simply aren’t enough Hispanic donors.
 However, this treatment may be his only chance to beat the blood cancer.

 Unfortunately, Javier’s story is not unique.